 2017 Special Exhibitions

-The Special Exhibitions program features select regional, national, and international non-profit institutions, museums, and organizations to be included on the main floor of the exposition.
+The Special Exhibitions section features select regional, national, and international non-profit institutions, museums, and organizations to be included on the main floor of the exposition.
 EXPO CHICAGO’s Special Exhibitions offer unique, high-quality installations, joining 135 leading galleries from around the world featured throughout Navy Pier’s iconic Festival Hall.
 Complementing the surrounding elements of the fair, this program illustrates and preserves the important relationship between contemporary and modern art and non-profit organizations.

 Eli and Edythe Broad Art Museum MSU presents original prints by The Bells Angels at EXPO CHICAGO 2017.